HKUST-VISLab/hsbc-wiki/data_description/GTS.md

 ## Database: Regional_GTS_data

 - Regional_GTS_SYNOP: This is mainly based on surface weather information (SYNOP) available on the GTS network.
-There are eight plots on this page, including Precipitation, Temperature, Dew Point, Sea Level Pressure, Wind Speed, Wind Direction, Relative Humidity and Visibility.
+There are eight plots on Regional_GTS_SYNOP, including Precipitation, Temperature, Dew Point, Sea Level Pressure, Wind Speed, Wind Direction, Relative Humidity and Visibility.
 These plots are updated once every three hours.
 - Regional_GTS_METAR: This is mainly based on hourly aviation weather reports (METAR) available on the GTS network.
-There are six plots on this page, including Temperature, Dew Point, Wind Speed, Wind Direction, Sea Level Pressure and Visibility.
+There are six plots on Regional_GTS_METAR, including Temperature, Dew Point, Wind Speed, Wind Direction, Sea Level Pressure and Visibility.
 These plots are updated once every hour.

 ***
 ### Regional_GTS_SYNOP